-Consumption Dynamics under Time-Varying Unemployment Risk (with Erik Öberg)
+Consumption Dynamics under Time-Varying Unemployment Risk

-The Labor-Market Origins of Cyclical Income Risk (with Hans Henrik Sievertsen)
+The Labor-Market Origins of Cyclical Income Risk

 We use Danish administrative data 1980-2013 to study the underlying mechanisms generating fluctuations in income risk.
-We partition the population into 37 narrowly defined educational categories and document the cyclicality of income risk for each category separately.
+We partition the population into 37 narrowly defined educational categories and document the cyclicality of labor income risk for each category separately.
 For the individual educational categories, mean income growth is strongly correlated with income growth skewness, with an average correlation of 0.87−0.88.
 We show that the connection between income growth skewness and mean income growth is not only strong in the time dimension, but also in the cross section.
 Across the 37 educational categories, the correlation between mean income growth and income growth skewness is 0.93−0.96.
 We show that labor-market frictions together with variations in productivity growth generate the relationship between mean income growth and income growth skewness.
 In a quantitative job-ladder model, variations in productivity growth quantitatively capture both the time-series and cross-sectional relationship.
 In contrast, variations in the job-finding rate, the job-separation rate and the offer-arrival rate for employed fail to generate the relationship between mean income growth and income growth skewness in our framework.